A Growing Legacy: The Forest Keepers

-Each named tree will be photographed, described, located by GPS coordinates and featured in a prominent display located in the Nature Museum.
-Each “adopted” tree will be individually recognized on the Foundation’s website, grandfather.com, and a customized plaque will be presented to each sponsor.
+Each named tree will be photographed, described, located by GPS coordinates and featured in a prominent display located in the Wilson Center.
+Each “adopted” tree will be individually recognized on the Foundation’s website, grandfather.com.

 A lasting benefit of naming a feature on Grandfather Mountain is the knowledge that the tree will remain unaltered for its lifetime, in a place where your grandchildren and your grandchildren’s grandchildren can pause and ponder.

 Grandfather Mountain thanks Forest Keepers members for their generous gifts.

 If you are interested in naming a tree, please contact firstname.lastname@example.org.

 Andy Hochman and family in memory of Carin Hochman; always in our hearts; Andy, Steven, Stacy, Kyle, Allison & Jersey

 Located in front, left corner of the Nature Museum, beside the Habitat path.

 Anne Jones in memory of H. Eckess Jones

 Located in a cluster of trees, on left, at the head of the Grandfather Trail, just past the steps.